The Aviation Law Review: Australia

 Competition and consumer protection

-As mentioned in subsection iv, general competition and consumer legislation in Australia is contained within the Competition and Consumer Act 2010 (Cth).
-The Act incorporates the Australian Consumer Law in its Schedule 2, which includes provisions in relation to misleading and deceptive conduct, unconscionable conduct and unfair contract terms, and imposes obligations in relation to contracts for the supply of services to consumers.
+As mentioned in Section II.iv, general competition and consumer legislation in Australia is contained within the Competition and Consumer Act 2010 (Cth).
+The Act incorporates Australian consumer law in its Schedule 2, which includes provisions in relation to misleading and deceptive conduct, unconscionable conduct and unfair contract terms, and imposes obligations in relation to contracts for the supply of services to consumers.

 Under the Civil Aviation Act Section 9A(2), CASA must exercise its powers and perform its functions in a manner that ensures that, as far as practicable, the environment is protected from the effects of, and associated with, the operation and use of aircraft.
 Further to this, Airservices Australia is a Commonwealth entity that aims to implement environmentally responsible air traffic management and other services to the industry.